Okeanos/dotfiles-windows/README.md

 ##### Lightweight Editor

-The aforementioned `winget.ps1` includes [Visual Studio Code](https://code.visualstudio.com) ("VSCode"), i.e. the nonfree, proprietary Microsoft product that includes telemetry etc., as a lightweight GUI editor.
+The aforementioned `winget.ps1` includes [Visual Studio Code](https://code.visualstudio.com) ("VSCode"), i.e. the non-free, proprietary Microsoft product that includes telemetry etc., as a lightweight GUI editor.
 Either disable telemetry manually if you are bothered by it (e.g. as described in [this gist](https://gist.github.com/hyperupcall/99e355405611be6c4e0a38b6e3e8aad0)) or switch to another editor, e.g.:

 - [VSCodium](https://vscodium.com)
 - [NotePad++](https://notepad-plus-plus.org)